On Shalika models and p-adic L-Functions: Introduction

 and hence, the associated unramified stabilization is weakly ordinary.
 One can combine the results of Kim (cf.~\cite{Kim}) and Jacquet-Shalika (cf.~\cite{JS}) to show that $\Sym^{3}V$ has a Shalika model (see Section 8 of\cite{GRG} for a detailed discussion).
 Thus, our construction yields a $p$-adic $L$-function for every critical point of the symmetric cube of a $p$-ordinary modular form of level $\Gamma_{1}(N)$, $p\nmid N$, which is not of CM-type.

 The same arguments carry over to higher odd symmetric powers as well.
 Assume that $\Pi=\Sym^{2r+1}V$ is a cuspidal automorphic representation of $\GL_{2(r+1)}(\Q)$.
 Again, this implies that $\Pi$ is cohomological (cf.~\cite{RaSh}) and as in the symmetric cube case, one can show that $\Pi$ is weakly ordinary if $f$ is ordinary at $p$.
+Accordingly, Banerjee and Raghuram show in \cite{BaRa} that the symmetric powers of the motive associated to $f$ are nearly $p$-ordinary, if $f$ is $p$-ordinary.

-If we would know that $\Pi$ has a Shalika-model our construction would yield a $p$-adic $L$-function for every critical point of $\Pi$.
-By Proposition 8.1.4 of \cite{GRG} $\Pi$ has a Shalika model if $\Sym^{4(r+a)}V$ is an isobaric sum of cuspidal automorphic representations for all $0\leq a\leq r$. \end{section}
+If we would know that $\Pi$ has a Shalika model, our construction would yield a $p$-adic $L$-function for every critical point of $\Pi$.
+By Proposition 8.1.4 of \cite{GRG} $\Pi$ has a Shalika model if $\Sym^{4(r-a)}V$ is an isobaric sum of cuspidal automorphic representations for all $0\leq a\leq r$. \end{section}